gluon-lang/gluon/TUTORIAL.md

 Ref String
 ```

 The last kind of type which gluon has is the alias type.
 An alias type is a type which explicitly names some underlying type which can either be one of the three types mentioned above or an abstract type which is the case for the `Int`, `String` and `Ref` types.
-If the underlying type is abstract then the type is only considered equivalent to its own alias (ie if you define an abstract type of `MyInt` which has the same representation as `Int` the typechecker still considers these two types as being not equal to eachother).
+If the underlying type is abstract then the type is only considered equivalent to its own alias (ie if you define an abstract type of `MyInt` which has the same representation as `Int` the typechecker still considers these two types as being not equal to each other).

 #### Higher-kinded types (TODO)